designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 **Note:** the Zonal API does not support editing or deleting deposits from the EPOS, so any refunds processed in Collins will need to be manually updated in the EPOS

+## Setting up the Collins/Zonal EPOS Integration

+If you would like to set up the integration to push bookings/payments to your Zonal EPOS, you will need to contact your Collins Account Manager with the following details:

+**Integration configuration**

+The following configuration options need to be provided for **each site** that wishes to have bookings added to the EPOS (you will have to contact Zonal for these details):

+* Estate name: the name of the group as set up in Zonal, eg ‘PubChain’ in the example URL above
+* Site ID: the ID of the site as set up in Zonal
+* Sales area ID: the ID of the sales area to send bookings to, eg 1902 in the example URL above
+* Booking type ID: the ID of the booking type that bookings should be added to Zonal as
+* Payment Method ID: the ID of the payment method that should be specified for deposits from Collins
+* Employee ID: the employee ID that bookings should be added under
+* Username: the authorization username to connect to Zonal
+* Password: the authorization password to connect to Zonal

+**What type of bookings should push to the tills and when should they push?**

+You will also have to specify how you would like the integration to function (this will depend on how you manage your reporting on your side).

+Please specify the following:

+* **What type of bookings would you like to push to your tills?** Only bookings with deposits: If set, only bookings with deposits will be sent to the EPOS.
+Otherwise, we can push all bookings to your tills.

+* **When would you like to these bookings to push to your tills?** Push bookings ASAP: If set, will push valid bookings to the EPOS as soon as they are created.
+Otherwise, bookings will be sent on the morning of the booking date.

 ## Refunding on Collins and Zonal